lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 ## Warning for non-experienced users
 General recommendation from Ubuntu is making a backup and re-installing your system should you run a by default non-secure EOL release.
 So don't start yelling at me when your system goes bonkers.
-Told you so.
+I told you so.

 ## List of commands
 ```